Chart Color Schemes

 The level of general health in Caroline Springs is notably higher than the national average with prevalence of common health conditions low among the general population though higher than the nation's average across older, at risk cohorts

-Caroline Springs shows better-than-average health outcomes based on AreaSearch's assessment using mortality rates and chronic condition prevalence data from 2021.
-The prevalence of common health conditions among its general population is low but higher than the national average for older, at-risk cohorts.
+Caroline Springs shows better-than-average health outcomes based on AreaSearch's assessment of mortality rates and chronic condition prevalence.
+The prevalence of common health conditions among its general population is low, but higher than the national average for older, at-risk cohorts.

-As of 2021, approximately 53% of Caroline Springs' total population (~13,326 people) has private health cover, compared to Greater Melbourne's 56.7%.
-The most common medical conditions in the area are asthma and mental health issues, affecting 7.2 and 5.5% of residents respectively, while 77.2% report being completely free from medical ailments, compared to 72.6% across Greater Melbourne.
-Working-age residents show low chronic condition prevalence.
-The area has 11.5% of residents aged 65 and over (2,916 people), lower than Greater Melbourne's 15.1%, but ranks below the national average for this age group.
+Approximately 53% of Caroline Springs' total population (~13,326 people) has private health cover, slightly higher than Greater Melbourne's average of 56.7%.
+The most prevalent medical conditions are asthma and mental health issues, affecting 7.2% and 5.5% of residents respectively.
+About 77.2% of residents report being free from medical ailments, compared to 72.6% in Greater Melbourne.
+Working-age residents have a low prevalence of chronic conditions.
+The area has 11.5% of residents aged 65 and over (2,916 people), lower than Greater Melbourne's 15.1%.
+Nationally, Caroline Springs ranks lower for this age group compared to the broader population.

 Frequently Asked Questions - Health